esamford/Duplicate_Image_Remover/README.md

       * In the Absolute Differences tab, pixels that are 100% identical are black, while all other pixels are white.
       * The Subtracted Differences tab is a result of subtracting the images from each other.
 This means that darker pixels indicate similarity between the images, while other colors represent differences between the images.
     * The program shows how similar the two images are in a percentage form.
+(This is based on the image in the Subtracted Differences tab, not the Absolute Differences tab).

 * There are three different options to choose from when deciding how many images to check.
     * Two images: Choose two individual images and compare them.